differentiate-catalysis/catalyst-bubble-detection/README.md

 The `model` and `opt` arguments should be a list of different options for models and optimizers, respectively.
 Augmentations will be sampled from all augmentations listed in the `transforms` option.

 The best option will be selected based on the best mAP score.
+The script generates a subdirectory within the `saved` directory with the best model stored as `best.pth`, and the associated configuration file saved as `best.json`.

 ### Miscellaneous Mode Options